 In Buckinghamshire, there are 13 Primary Care Networks (in April 2021, north Buckinghamshire spilt into two PCNs - "North Bucks" and "the Swan").
+See Appendix 1 for a map showing the PCNs in Buckinghamshire.
 The Health & Adult Social Care Select Committee has, over the past few years, received presentations on Primary Care Networks and reviewed their development.
 It is fair to say, that the PCNs are developing at very different rates and their success in recruiting to the additional roles is varied.
 Table 1 below highlights this.